Don Powell: Early life

+Career

+He joined The Vendors in 1963, then in 1964 changed their name to The 'N Betweens, then to Ambrose Slade in 1969, and a few months later on 24 October 1969, shorten to Slade.

 A long-time fan of Ringo Starr, Powell contributed the foreword to the 2016 book Ringo Starr and the Beatles Beat by Alex Cain and Terry McCusker.
 As the drummer with Colonel Bagshot, McCusker toured with Slade in the 1970s and the two have remained firm friends.

-Powell is now one-third of the group Quatro Scott Powell (QSP) alongside Suzi Quatro and Sweet guitarist Andy Scott.
-Don has played at two of Scott's 'Concert at the Kings' events at All Cannings in Wiltshire, and in 2017 he contributed towards a BBC Radio Wiltshire documentary of the life of former Status Quo guitarist Rick Parfitt.

-In late 2019, Powell's side project, Don Powell's Occasional Flames, featuring Les Glover on lead vocals and guitar, and Paul Cookson's lyrics and poetry, released their first album and single which charted on several download sites, the highest position being 23 on Amazon chart.

-In February 2020, Powell announced that he had been fired by email by Dave Hill and would be forming Don Powell's Slade to perform Slade songs.

-Biography

 Powell collaborated with Lise Lyng Falkenberg on his biography since 2006, in part using the notebooks and diaries he kept due to his problems with short term memory following his 1973 accident.
 The biography, titled Look Wot I Dun – My Life in Slade was released via the publisher Music Sales Ltd in October 2013.
 It covers in detail Slade's long career and Powell's life, which included booze-ups with Ozzy Osbourne.
 In 2013, Powell created his own website, and in early 2014 he published his diary entries for 1977 and 1978.

+In February 2020, Powell announced that he had been fired by email by Dave Hill and would be forming Don Powell's Slade to perform Slade songs.
+The reason for Powell being dismissed wasn't officially given at the time.
+Noddy Holder eventually confirmed the reason for Powell being fired was because he had missed a few gigs because of an injury; on 28 December 2018 when at Peterborough station, he snapped tendons in both of his legs and was hospitalised for five weeks, eventually returning to performing again on 1 November 2019.

+Powell had worried about his leg relapsing while on stage, and just two days after retuning to the band following his injuries was advised by doctors that he would be crippled for life and be wheelchair bound if he did not stop drumming, but he refused and so Dave Hill reacted by firing him.
+According to Holder, many fans turned against Hill, and it affected him personally.
+Soon after departing from Slade, Powell's website mentioned that he was fit enough to play drums again.
+He formed "Don Powell's Slade".